Day 36: The kingdom of God will be…given to a people who will produce its fruit

 Vineyard Metaphor

-Alongside economics and equity, the environment determines a vineyard’s sustainability.
+Sustainability is often simply equated with environmental concerns, which is incredibly important.
 Environmentally friendly water usage and responsible pest management, for example, are critical components for a vineyard to sustainably produce fruit for years to come.

 Reflection and Meditation